hpcgarage/intrepyddguide/getting-started.md

 The recommended use of the Intrepydd v0.2 release in implementing a data analytics workflow is as follows:
-1. Create a pure Python implementation of the workflow, using standard libraries such as NumPy, SciPy.sparse, and PyTorch.
+1. Create a pure Python implementation of the workflow, using standard libraries such as NumPy, CombBLAS, and PyTorch.
 2. Use a standard Python profiler to identify the performance-critical code regions of the Python implementation.
 3. Select a  performance-critical code region in the Python code that is a promising candidate to convert to Intrepydd code.
 (The region should